bullmoose20/MK-Docs/docs/kometa/guides/mediux.md

       - file: config/metadata/mediux.yml
 ```

-after running Kometa and navigating to Plex, I can see that my posters for the Toy Story movies have been updated with the images from the Set in MediUX:
+After running Kometa and navigating to Plex, I can see that my posters for the Toy Story movies have been updated with the images from the Set in MediUX:

 ![Step 5](images/step5.png)